 The Campus Safety Office should be contacted regarding lost and found property.

 Lounges for student use are available in several buildings across the campus.
-The Fireplace Lounge in the Nazareth Student Center, and the Study Grounds in the Learning Resources Center provide comfortable areas for studying, computer work, tutoring, group meetings and relaxing.
+The Fireplace Lounge in the Nazareth Student Center provides comfortable areas for studying, computer work, tutoring, group meetings and relaxing.
 In addition to several computer lounges across campus, a drop-in computer lounge in Loughran Hall is available 24 hours a day when the residence halls are open.

 Department Student Mail Boxes